lexical-lsp/vscode-lexical/README.md

 code --install-extension *.vsix
 ```

-### Using a version of Lexical other than the latest release
+### Using a version of Lexical other than the predefined one

-The extension automatically downloads and installs the latest release of Lexical.

-If you wish to use any other version, such as an older or development version, you must download or build the corresponding release.
+If you wish to use any version of Lexical other than the one currently provided, such as an older or development version, you must download or build the corresponding release.
 You must then set the `lexical.server.releasePathOverride` setting to the folder containing the release you want to use.

 The path should look something like `/home/username/Projects/lexical/_build/dev/rel/lexical`.